 Once the body has cleared withdrawal and any remaining cravings, the patient should be ready for counseling and therapy.
 It’s here that they learn about their addiction and how to cope with future triggers and temptations.
 Upon leaving treatment, the patient usually gets access to some effective aftercare options like 12-Step recovery meetings and sober living housing.

-In the West Palm Beach and Fort Lauderdale regions of Florida, one would be hard-pressed to find a better detox facility than Serenity House Detox.
+In the Jupiter and Fort Lauderdale regions of Florida, one would be hard-pressed to find a better detox facility than Serenity House Detox & Recovery.
 Our staff members treat a wide range of addiction issues, using a wide range of detox and counseling programs, including:

 There’s no need for you to remain toiling in the cycle of painkiller addiction.
-At Serenity House Detox, we have just the right treatment programs for lasting recovery.
+At Serenity House Detox & Recovery, we have just the right treatment programs for lasting recovery.
 For more information, we encourage you to contact one of our addiction counselors at 866-294-5306.
 Let your painkiller addiction symptoms be your motivation to seek help.